-The Rendell Center promotes civic education and engagement.
-To accomplish this, we offer opportunities for educators and students to develop the knowledge, practices and dispositions of engaged citizenship.
-For educators, we create curriculum content, pedagogical tools, and professional development experiences.
-The Rendell Center also provides to students of all ages and grade levels opportunities, events, and spaces for dialogue about and engagement with issues of citizenship and civics.
+The mission of The Rendell Center is to promote civic education and engagement.
+To do this, The Rendell Center offers opportunities for educators, students, and the broader community to develop the knowledge, practices, and dispositions of engaged citizenship.
+For educators, The Rendell Center creates curriculum content, pedagogical tools, and professional development experiences.
+For students, The Rendell Center develops literacy based programs and experiential learning exercises.

 The Rendell Center’s history began with PennCORD.
 PennCORD, the Pennsylvania Coalition for Representative Democracy, was formed in 2004 as a unique union of educational, advocacy and governmental organizations committed to improving civic learning for students in grades K-12.
 Created in response to the Civic Mission of Schools Report, PennCORD set out to reinvigorate civic engagement among Pennsylvania youth.
 PennCORD’s goal was for every Pennsylvania school to prepare its students to understand and participate in their communities, society and government.
 Building a solid foundation of civic learning for every student is the first critical step toward achieving this goal.
 PennCORD defined active civic learning as the integration of three learning spheres: civic knowledge, public action, and democratic deliberation.

 - Civic knowledge: an understanding of United States government and history with a focus on the rights and responsibilities guaranteed to each citizen in the Constitution.

 - Public action: the actions taken by each citizen in one’s home, school, neighborhood, city, state, nation and global community.

 - Democratic deliberation: the ability to consider, analyze and discuss issues with others.